Practically sitting in Las Vegas' backyard, Hoover Dam is still recognized as one of America's greatest engineering feats the world over.

 This tour generally goes off every 15 minutes or so and has shorter wait times.
 The Powerplant tour IS accessible for anyone using wheelchairs or crutches.

-The Visitors Center Tour - is a self guided tour and you get to see everything in the upper and lower Visitors Center which features historical photo’s and maps, displays, audio-visuals, interactive's and exhibits.
+The Visitors Center Tour - is a self guided tour and you get to see everything in the upper and lower Visitors Center (including Exhibit Gallery) which features historical photo’s and maps, displays, audio-visuals, interactive's and exhibits.

 These have the history and information about the Dam’s construction, features on those who built it, what it took to get it done and more.

-All tours give you access to the Dam Observation Deck, which is a really cool overlook deck that gives you a panoramic view of everything.
+All three tours give you access to the Exhibit Gallery and the Dam Observation Deck, which is a really cool overlook deck that gives you a panoramic view of everything.

 At times the Hoover Dam and Powerplant tours will be cancelled due to situations, so calling ahead and checking their website is recommended if you want either of these tours.

-The Visitor Center tour is always available since it isn’t a guided tour that descends down into the Dam via elevators.
+The Visitor Center tour is always available since it isn’t a guided tour that descends down into the structure of the Dam via elevators.

 All tours begin with you going to their checkstands, where you choose and purchase your tour, then going through a security checkpoint like at the airports.